edupoux/MVA_2022_SL/README.md

 ## NEWS

 **!Attention: the course of Holger Scwhenk has been postponed to Friday April 11.
-There will be no course this Friday April 4, and all of the subsequent courses have been shifted by one week.!**
+There will be no course this Friday April 4, and all of the subsequent courses have been shifted by one week!**

 **!Attention: the course of Holger Scwhenk is interactive.
 There is no prerecorded video; you have to be present for the entire duration of the course, from 16h to 18h30  (including Q&A)!**